stakater/stakater-docs/docs/content/sre/tronador/workflow.md

 ### Tronador config file

-The [Tronador config file](./config_file.html) is placed in the github repository and is used to configure the EnvironmentProvisioner CR.
+The [Tronador config file](./config_file.html) is placed in the GitHub repository and is used to configure the EnvironmentProvisioner CR.
 Environment Provisioning will only work if the config file exists.

 ```yaml
 application: